A smiling woman sits at her kitchen table looking at her phone. A laptop, papers, and calculator are on the tabletop.

 2. To pay your credit card bill online, you need to register your account.

-What are the benefits of online credit card payments?
+Benefits of online credit card payments

 How to create an online account to pay your credit card bill